 LightCounting updates High Speed Ethernet Optics Report.

 Market forecasting during the economic disruption caused by COVID-19 is very challenging.
-Uncertainly on how far the virus will spread over the next 4-6 weeks, makes it difficult to predict the economic situation in the next 3-6 months.
-Most economists are predicting a deep economic recession in 2020, despite significant financial stimulus introduced by the governments in China, Europe and the U.S. How long this recession will last is also unclear, since there has never seen a case where the major global economies come to a sudden stop.
+Uncertainty about how far the virus will spread over the next 4-6 weeks makes it difficult to predict the economic situation in the next 3-6 months.
+Most economists are predicting a deep economic recession in 2020, despite significant financial stimuli introduced by the governments in China, Europe, and the U.S. How long this recession will last is unclear, since there has never been a case where major global economies came to a sudden stop.

 Yet, the sky is not falling.
-Businesses are adapting to the new conditions as people work from home in most of the U.S. and many countries in Europe.
-Telecom networks and datacenters are critical infrastructure facilities, which will continue to operate while many other businesses are shutting down.
-Datacenter and network operators are reporting huge spikes in data traffic, while airlines, hotels and restaurants all have very few customers.
-People are spending more time on video calls, playing games, streaming movies and doing more shopping online.
+Businesses are adapting to the new conditions as people work from home across the U.S. and many countries in Europe.
+Telecom networks and datacenters are critical infrastructure facilities that will continue to operate while many other businesses are shutting down.
+Datacenter and network operators are reporting huge spikes in data traffic, while airlines, hotels, and restaurants all have very few customers.
+People are spending much more time on video calls, playing games, streaming movies, and shopping online.
 The pandemic propelled us into a new futuristic world only imagined back during the dot-com bubble.
-The lock down is not fun, but just imagine dealing with a pandemic without the Internet.
+The pandemic is incredibly distressing, but enduring it without the Internet would be far worse.

-Just before the virus was discovered, demand for optical connectivity was very strong and sales of optical transceivers set a new record in Q4 2019.
-However, total sales of Ethernet optics in 2019 declined by 17% as illustrated in the figure below.
+Just before the virus was discovered, demand for optical connectivity was strong, and sales of optical transceivers set a new record in Q4 2019.
+However, total sales of Ethernet optics in 2019 declined by 17%, as illustrated in the figure below.
 Weaker than expected demand from several large customers and steep price declines, which started in late 2018, are the main reasons for this decline.

 Figure: Global Sales of Ethernet Optical Transceivers.